 While many people with COVID-19 have mild or no symptoms, it is still possible that they could be infected and pass the disease to friends, family and loved ones.
-If you have any of the symptoms belows, you might have COVID-19.
-DHEC recommends that you get tested right away.
+The best way to prevent COVID-19 is vaccination.

 - Fever or chills